-It is proposed that where a proportion of revenue could be under/over recovered (i.e. compared to the target Transmission Services revenues) as a consequence of application of reserve prices applicable for the following gas year, a revenue recovery mechanism is applied.
+It is proposed that where a proportion of revenue could be under/over recovered (i.e. compared to the target Transmission Services revenues) as a consequence of application of reserve prices applicable for the following gas year, a revenue recovery mechanism is applied When the reserve prices which will be applicable for the following gas year are produced from the CWD model there will be a proportion of revenue which could be under/over recovered by those capacity charges when compared to the target Transmission Services revenues.